 5:00 – arrived at Ta Nang’s starting point.
 Let’s rock!

 7:30 – got to the Bougainvillea House.
-There were cattle at the house including chickens, pigs and a herd of buffaloes.
-Especially those buffaloes, they were always standing dead and staring anyone who holds up the phone.
+There were cattle at the house including chickens, pigs, and a herd of buffaloes.
+Especially those buffaloes, they were always standing dead and staring at anyone who held up the phone.

 11:20 to 13:00 – at the second rest stop for lunch and a quick nap before a long way to the final destination.

 16:30 – finally at the camping point.
 We then started making the tents and preparing for dinner.
-But first, let’s us took some photos 😀
+But first, let’s take some photos!

-21:00 – the party on the top was end soon and the team went to sleep.
+21:00 – the party on the top was ending soon and the team went to sleep.

 » Apr 3